-The requirements for obtaining a retirement visa are: one must be at least 50 years of age, have Bht 800,000 ($27,210) deposited in a Thai bank or 65,000 baht monthly income or a combination of both.
-One can use this deposit during the year, but one must replenish the deposit three months in advance of your annual visa renewal.
-You will need a local police report saying that you have no felony criminal record, and a doctor’s certificate stating that you are in reasonable health.
+The requirements for obtaining a retirement visa are: one must be at least 50 years of age, have 800,000 baht ($25,806 US dollars) deposited in a Thai bank or 65,000 baht ($2,031 US dollars) monthly income or a combination of both.
+If one is bring a spouse, double that amount.
+One can use this deposit during the year, but must replenish the deposit three months in advance of your annual visa renewal.
+You will need a local police report saying that you have no felony criminal record, and a doctorís certificate stating that you are in reasonable health.
 Please check with your local Thai consulate before you make a commitment because the rules always change.
 Of course, you can use a 30 day tourist visa (free) to check out the country for yourself before making a commitment.

-Some of the other monthly expenses are: Bht 800 maintenance fee for the condo, Bht 1,000 for electricity (mostly for A/C), Bht 200 for cable TV (four English movie channels, five news channels in English), water Bht 250, high speed internet Bht 550, and about Bht 2,000 for gasoline for the car.
+Some of the other monthly expenses are: 1,000 baht maintenance fee for the condo, 1,000 baht for electricity (mostly for A/C), 300 baht for cable TV (four English movie channels, five news channels in English), water 250 baht, high speed internet 900 baht, and about 2,000 baht for gasoline for the car.
 One does not need a car in Chiang Mai.
-The total comes to about Bht 26,000 per month for everything.
+The total comes to about 24,050 baht per month for everything.
 I get 32,000 baht every month.
 I love it.
-Some extras that I would like to include here are: two hour oil massage Bht 300, haircut Bht 60, and manicure and pedicure together Bht 200.
+Some extras that I would like to include here are: two hour oil massage 300, haircut 100, and manicure and pedicure together 300 baht.

-Many of the small towns outside of the large cities there will present a huge communication problem.
+Many of the small towns outside of the large cities will present a huge communication problem.
 Phetchabun, where my wife comes from, is a medium-sized city but has very few foreigners living there.
 Consequently, if you donít speak Thai, you canít communicate.
 Most of the foreigners living here in Thailand have a Thai partner to help them in these situations.
-In Chiang Mai this is not much of a problem.
-First of all, if I’m going to travel by public transportation, I go to the front desk and ask the clerk to write down the place where I want to go in Thai.
+In Chiang Mai, this is not much of a problem.
+First of all, if Iím going to travel by public transportation, I go to the front desk and ask the clerk to write down the place where I want to go in Thai.
 I then give the information to the driver of the public transport.
 Most shop owners, in Chiang Mai, speak enough English for you to be understood.

 Written By Joseph Skinkis